oo2smh/notes/Active/ps-pedac.md

   - FALSE: SUBTRACT 1 to counter
   RETURN counter variable

-# VISUAL MARKERS
-- Visual markers can be used to provide extra clues to steps in my algorithm
-@ = subprocess at that step
-* = difficult or most important step of algorithm
-? = unsure about this step

-# PREFIXES
-- Use prefixes followed by the separator (:) to indicate variables in the algorithm.
-You can be much more specific about what type of variable it is too in:counter = input:(nameOfInputVar) ou:name = output:(name of output) i:elem = iteration elem
-v: varName

 @Subprocess #1
   CREATE stuff here
   CHECK if it's true
     TRUE: PERFORM an action
     FALSE: PERFORM another action
 */

 ```